Tahase7en/ETL-pipeline-using-Python-AND-Postgres/README.md

 <b>Project Design</b>

-Database Design is very optimized because with a ew number of tables and doing specific join, we can get the most information and do analysis
+Database Design is very optimized because with a few number of tables and doing specific join, we can get the most information and do analysis

 ETL Design is also simplified have to read json files and parse accordingly to store the tables into specific columns and proper formatting